Links on Android Authority may earn us a commission. Learn more.

 Which chipmakers support dual SIM 5G?

-The Taiwanese chip designer doesn’t support dual-SIM 5G throughout its Dimensity range though, as the Dimensity 800 mid-range processor doesn’t offer it.
+The Taiwanese chip designer doesn’t support dual-SIM 5G throughout its Dimensity range though, as the Dimensity 800 and Dimensity 720 don’t offer these capabilities.

-“Our plans are definitely to offer 5G+5G dual-SIM and VoNR coming up (sic),” Alex Katouzian, Qualcomm senior vice-president and general manager of mobile, told us in an interview.
+“Our plans are definitely to offer 5G+5G dual-SIM and VoNR coming up (sic),” Alex Katouzian, Qualcomm senior vice-president and general manager of mobile, told us in an interview in late 2020.

-Katouzian also questioned the feasibility of competing 5G+5G dual SIM solutions right now, asserting that it requires Voice over NR (VoNR) tech, which in turn requires a standalone 5G network (as opposed to NSA 5G used everywhere today).
+Katouzian also questioned the feasibility of competing 5G+5G dual SIM solutions at the time of the interview, asserting that it requires Voice over NR (VoNR) tech, which in turn requires a standalone 5G network (as opposed to NSA 5G used everywhere today).
 Current 5G NSA networks only provide a 5G data connection to your handset, while calls fall back to 4G LTE.
 This will change with the future 5G SA network, where voice can be handled over the 5G pipe.

 “But as of today, those networks don’t exist.
-So we do support 5G+4G dual SIM,” the Qualcomm representative stated.
+So we do support 5G+4G dual SIM,” the Qualcomm representative stated at the time.
 “5G+5G dual-SIM, all that means is I get a 5G icon on one of the SIMs (sic).
 It’s not really VoNR.”

 Then again, people likely aren’t buying 5G phones because they were promised better voice calls.
 So does the argument matter when you’re connected to a real 5G network and getting those super-fast speeds?

-We also asked Huawei regarding its plans for dual-SIM 5G technology and phones, but the company refused to comment.
-Samsung has also declined to comment on its plans for dual SIM 5G support in Exynos chipsets.
+We previously asked Huawei regarding its plans for dual-SIM 5G technology and phones, but the company refused to comment.
+Samsung also declined to comment on its plans for dual SIM 5G support in Exynos chipsets when we asked the company last year.

 The future of dual SIM 5G?

 Qualcomm’s confirmation that it’s working on 5G+5G dual-SIM support means we should expect to see the tech in many more phones.
-After all, there aren’t many phones powered by MediaTek’s Dimensity chipsets right now.
+After all, there aren’t many phones powered by Mediatek’s Dimensity chipsets right now.
+Unfortunately, none of the firm’s chipsets launched in late 2020 or early 2021 support this feature yet.